Hieromon/AutoConnect/mkdocs/basicusage.md

 AutoConnect VARIABLE;
 ```

-- **Parameter with ESP8266WebServer variable:** An ESP8266WebServer object variable must be declared in the sketch.
-AutoConnect uses its variable for handling the [AutoConnect menu](menu.md).
+- **The parameter with an ESP8266WebServer variable:** An ESP8266WebServer object variable must be declared.
+AutoConnect uses its variable to handles the [AutoConnect menu](menu.md).

 - **With no parameter:** The sketch does not declare ESP8266WebServer object.
-In this case, AutoConnect allocates an instance of the ESP8266WebServer internally and the logic sequence of the sketch is somewhat different as the above.
+In this case, AutoConnect allocates an instance of the ESP8266WebServer internally.
+The logic sequence of the sketch is somewhat different as the above.
 To register a URL handler function by *ESP8266WebServer::on* should be performed after [*AutoConnect::begin*](api.md#begin).

 #### 3. No need WiFI.begin(...)

-AutoConnect performs *WiFi.begin* for establishing a connection with WLAN internally.
-There is no need for a general process to establish a connection with *WiFi.begin* in a sketch.
+AutoConnect internally performs *WiFi.begin* to establish a WiFi connection.
+There is no need for a general process to establish a connection using *WiFi.begin* with a sketch code.

 #### 4. Alternate ESP8266WebServer::begin()

-[*AutoConnect::begin*](api.md#begin) internally executes *ESP8266WebServer::begin* too and it starts DNS server to behave as a captive portal.
-So the sketch does not need to call *ESP8266WebServer::begin*.
+[*AutoConnect::begin*](api.md#begin) executes *ESP8266WebServer::begin* internally too and it starts the DNS server to behave as a Captive portal.
+So it is not needed to call *ESP8266WebServer::begin* with the sketch.

-!!! info "Why DNS Server Starts"
+!!! info "Why DNS Server starts"
-    AutoConnect traps the detection of captive portals and directs them to the AutoConnect menu to achieve a connection with the WLAN interactively.
-In order to trap, it temporarily responds SoftAP address to all DNS queries.
-When the connection with the WLAN is successfully established, the DNS server will stop.
+    AutoConnect traps the detection of the captive portal and achieves a connection with the WLAN interactively by the AutoConnect menu.
+It responds SoftAP address to all DNS queries temporarily to trap.
+When the WLAN connection establishes, then stops DNS server.

 #### 5. AutoConnect::begin with SSID and Password